 Avoid sexual activity for at least one to two weeks after the breast lift.
 Ask your doctor when it's OK to resume daily activities, such as washing your hair, showering or bathing.

-Drainage tubes placed near your incisions are typically removed within a few days.
+Drainage tubes may be placed near your incisions and are typically removed within a few days.
 When your doctor removes the tubes, he or she will also probably change or remove your bandages.